 Siblings and parents are invited to share in the fun and families are encouraged to attend as often as they like to maintain skills.

 Visits are available both in the City of Spokane and City of Spokane Valley, but space is limited - so a RSVP is required.
 Attendees will receive an email with location and parking instructions within 24 hours of registration.
+ONLY CHILDREN need to be registered for these visits.

 PLEASE NOTE: First responder staffing must remain a top priority.
 Therefore, law enforcement personnel may be called away due to an emergent community safety need.